 It does kind of worry me that content marketing has completely dropped off the radar.
 In my opinion, no matter who you are, writing good content is still one of the most important things you can do to gain an audience.
-It seems in the last year there has definitely been some big steps forward to allow companies to help improve their conversions and after all, every business needs to make money, so this is kind of obvious.
+It seems in the last year there have definitely been some big steps forward to allow companies to help improve their conversions and after all, every business needs to make money, so this is kind of obvious.

 What Should I Focus On In 2017?

 If we go from the 2014 list, the things that became the next big thing, were the items at the bottom of the list of the previous year.
-Looking at the 2016 list, customer scoring and predictive marketing, social media analytics, real-time marketing, and programmatic optimization.
+Looking at the 2016 list, customer scoring and predictive marketing, social media analytics, real-time marketing, and programmatic optimization are at the bottom of this years list.
+Will these be the next big thing?

+In this digital experience age, these trends feel like they will become more important.
 As mentioned above, Episerver has recently bought a company that will provide programmatic optimization into the commerce and CMS platform with very little development work required.
 This feature will be released and improved throughout 2017.
-Sitecore has had great real-time analytics built into version 8 for over a year, so if you have either of these platforms you'll be in a great space to get on the trends.
+Sitecore has had great real-time analytics built into version 8 for over a year, so if you have either of these platforms you'll be in a great space to get going with these trends.
 Personally, programmatic optimization is the thing I would recommend focusing on.
-As there are so many new platforms and the world is constantly moving, focusing on the stats matter how real-time will always put you behind the curve compared to something that's doing it automatically for you.
-No matter how quickly you look at data and set-up tests, an automated algorithm will always be able to out work you.
+As there are so many new platforms and the world is constantly moving, looking at stats after a customer interaction will always put you behind the curve compared to something that's doing it automatically in real-time.
+No matter how quickly you look at data and set-up tests, an automated algorithm will always be able to outwork you.